VikShepo/picard-navidrome-intergration/README.md

 - “No playlists found”
   - Verify the account has access and that playlists exist on the server.
 - Slow fetching
-  - Large libraries can take time; the progress dialog shows status.
-Try narrowing results via Filter/Search.
+  - Large libraries can take time; the progress dialog shows accurate percentage and status.
+  - **First fetch is slower** (populates cache), but **subsequent fetches are much faster**.
+  - Progress bar now shows true 100% completion when all songs are fetched.
+  - If cache seems stale, use "Clear Cache" button in options.
 - Playlist names rejected
   - Ensure a non-empty name and required permissions on the server.